|

 in St Helens, Lancashire on 5th January 1932.
 Discovered when

-described as a "granite-hard" defender, Foulkes.
-A survivor
+as a "granite-hard" defender, Foulkes.
+A survivor of the Munich

-of the Munich Air Disaster, he was a solid centre forward, strong,
+Air Disaster, he was a solid centre forward, strong, fit and powerful

-fit and powerful in the air.
-He won a record four League Championship
+in the air.
+He won a record four League Championship medals and

-Better known as a goal-stopper than a goal scorer - 9 goals
+as a goal-stopper than a goal scorer - 9 goals in all.

 Steve